 Otherwise, enter the UCC for each class at the end of last year in this column.
-If you completed Area E on Form T2042 last year, you will find these amounts in Column 10.
+If you completed Area E on Form T2042 last year, you will find these amounts in column 10.

-You may have received a GST/HST input tax credit in 2000 for a passenger vehicle you used less than 90% of the time in your business.
-In this case, subtract the amount of the credit from the beginning UCC for your 2001 fiscal period.
-For more information, see the section called "Grants, subsidies, and rebates" on page 35.
+You may have received a GST/HST input tax credit in 2001 for a passenger vehicle you used less than 90% of the time in your business.
+In this case, subtract the amount of the credit from the beginning UCC for your 2002 fiscal period.
+For more information, see "Grants, subsidies, and rebates" on page 35.

-Subtract any investment tax credit you claimed or were refunded in 2000 from your UCC at the start of your 2001 fiscal period.
-Also, subtract any 2000 investment tax credit you carried back to a year before 2000.
+Subtract any investment tax credit you claimed or were refunded in 2001 from your UCC at the start of your 2002 fiscal period.
+Also, subtract any 2001 investment tax credit you carried back to a year before 2001.

-In 2001, you may be claiming, carrying back, or getting a refund of an investment tax credit.
-If you still have depreciable property in the class, you have to adjust the UCC of the class to which the property belongs in 2002.
-To do this, subtract the amount of the credit from the UCC at the beginning of 2002.
-When there is no property left in the class, report the amount of the investment tax credit as income in 2002.
+In 2002, you may be claiming, carrying back, or getting a refund of an investment tax credit.
+If you still have depreciable property in the class, you have to adjust the UCC of the class to which the property belongs in 2003.
+To do this, subtract the amount of the credit from the UCC at the beginning of 2003.
+When there is no property left in the class, report the amount of the investment tax credit as income in 2003.